-As addressed in Section 3.2, Air Quality, Alternative 2 construction activities would produce significant levels of NO_x emissions.
+As addressed in Section 3.2, Air Quality, Alternative 2 construction activities would produce significant levels of NOx emissions.
 These emissions would result in significant and unavoidable impacts (Impact AQ-2).
-Additionally, construction activities would result in significant and unavoidable impacts related to NO2 levels (Impact AQ-3), as well as annual CO{2e} emissions (Impact AQ-6).
+Additionally, construction activities would result in significant and unavoidable impacts related to NO2 levels (Impact AQ-3), as well as annual CO2e emissions (Impact AQ-6).
 As addressed in Section 5.4.1 (Impact Methodology), a disproportionate environmental justice impact would occur if a significant unavoidable environmental impact associated with any of the Alternatives of the Proposed Action would occur in any part of the study area that has a population of greater than 50 percent for either low income or minority persons.
 Consequently, dredge and disposal activities associated with Alternative 2 would result in a disproportionate human health or significant environmental impact on minority populations.
-As outlined in Sections 3.2.6.1 and 3.2.6.2 (Air Quality) the calculated emissions for NO_x are less than for Alternative 2 than they are for Alternative 1 (349 pounds per day for Alternative 2 [mitigated] in comparison to 503 pounds per day for Alternative 1 [mitigated]), and the emissions for NO2 and CO{2e} are the same for both alternatives.
-However, under either alternative the emissions for all of these pollutants are considered significant and unavoidable; thus, these two alternatives would result in the same disproportionate human health or significant environmental impacts on minority populations.and low income populations.
-These impacts would be specific to air quality; no other significant unavoidable adverse impacts have been identified that could result in a disproportionate affect on minority and low income populations.
+As outlined in Sections 3.2.6.1 and 3.2.6.2 (Air Quality) the calculated emissions for NO_X are less than for Alternative 2 than they are for Alternative 1 (349) pounds per day for Alternative 2 [mitigated] in comparison to 503 pounds per day for Alternative 1[mitigated]), and the emissions for NO2 and CO{2e} are the same for both alternatives.
+However, under either alternative the emissions for all of these pollutants are considered significant and unavoidable; thus, these two alternatives would result in the same disproportionate human health or significant environmental impacts on minority populations.
+These impacts would be specific to air quality; no other significant unavoidable adverse impacts have been identified that could result in a disproportionate affect on minority populations.
 It should be noted that construction related impacts are short term and temporary, conditions would be stabilized upon completion of construction.
-Alternative 2 would not result in long term permanent impacts related to air quality, or minority and low income populations
+Alternative 2 would not result in long term permanent impacts related to air quality, or minority populations

-As outlined above, Alternative 2 would result in significant and unavoidable impacts related to air quality, and thus would create a disproportionate human health or significant environmental impact on minority and low income populations.
+As outlined above, Alternative 2 would result in significant and unavoidable impacts related to air quality, and thus would create a disproportionate human health or significant environmental impact on minority populations.

 Mitigation Measures.
 MM AQ-2.1 through MM AQ-2.5 would reduce peak daily emissions from unmitigated levels.
 Although application of measure MM AQ-2.6 is uncertain, it would further reduce emissions from proposed construction activities.
-After mitigation, Alternative 2 would produce significant levels of NO_x and NO2 and CO{2e}-emissions.
+After mitigation, Alternative 2 would produce significant levels of NO_x , NO_2 and CO{2e} emissions.
 Associated impacts related to Impact EJ-1 would thus be potentially significant and unavoidable.

 Residual Impacts.
 No mitigation measures for construction of Alternative 2 have been identified to reduce air quality impacts to a level of less than significant.
-As a result, the emissions from this alternative's dredge and disposal activities would produce significant air quality impacts that would affect minority and low income populations.
+As a result, the emissions from this alternative's dredge and disposal activities would produce significant air quality impacts that would affect minority populations.
 Residual impacts would be potentially significant and unavoidable.

-Impact EJ-2 Alternative 2 would not result in a disproportionate decrease in the employment and/or economic base of minority and/or lowincome populations working or residing in the area surrounding the project area.
+Impact EJ-2 Alternative 2 would not result in a disproportionate decrease in the employment and/or economic base of minority and/or low-income populations working or residing in the area surrounding the project area.